Today I’m going to go through many cheap options for Sony full-frame cameras.

 I would say that the quality of its bokeh is its weakest point, and for some photographers, that can be a deal-breaker.

-But it can shoot, nice and close to your subject, and it has a quick enough autofocus system, as well as decent build quality, and fairly compact size, really, it’s a very well done optic impressively sharp.
+But it can shoot nice and close to your subject and has a quick enough autofocus system.

-The charm of such a lens is obvious, not to mention its market potential; a small-sized, lightweight, inexpensive, ultra-wide-angle lens could easily find its way into the camera bags of holidaymakers and landscape photographers alike.
+The charm of such a lens is obvious, not to mention its market potential.

-Perhaps complementing a standard zoom lens and standard 18-millimeter focal length on a full-frame camera is really nice and ultra-wide-angle.
+Perhaps complementing a standard zoom lens and 18-millimeter focal length on a full-frame camera is excellent and ultra-wide-angle.

 But by no means extremely wide, your surroundings dramatically crowded around you when you’re shooting at 18 millimeters.

-It’s also great for shooting indoors, but it’s not such a wide-angle that your subject is totally pushed away, and neither is it such a wide-angle that it takes frustrating precision to get your backgrounds composed nicely.
+It’s also great for shooting indoors, but it’s not such a wide angle that your subject is pushed away.

 Also, this lens’s maximum aperture of F 2.8 is just about bright enough to capture the sky at night at a pinch.

-A reasonable price of 350 pounds in the UK, or 400 US dollars, could be a recipe for serious success.
+A reasonable price for this lens could be a recipe for serious success.

-The good news, though, is that it’s only moderate, and in all my test pictures, I never noticed any distortion problems at F 2.8.
+The good news is that it’s only moderate, and in all my test pictures, I never noticed any distortion problems at F 2.8.

-The lens configures down to 25 centimeters, just about good enough for smaller subjects at F 2.8; the close-up image quality is fairly sharp.
+The lens configures down to 25 centimeters, just about good enough for more minor subjects at F 2.8; the close-up image quality is pretty sharp.

-Although a little color fringing is notable on contrasting edges stopped down to four though, and that is gone, replaced with some lovely extra contrast.
+Although a bit of color fringing is notable on contrasting edges stopped down to four, that is gone, replaced with some lovely extra contrast.